-Genetic and functional genomic analysis of antifungal drug resistance in Candida auris
+Using genetic and functional genomic analysis to study antifungal drug resistance in Candida auris

 Combating infectious disease pathogens is a pressing global health challenge.
 Due to limited treatment options, fungal pathogens pose a unique challenge, and are emerging as a leading cause of human mortality.
 The proposed research program will develop and use cutting-edge CRISPR-based technologies to study fungal disease.
 Candida auris is an emerging fungal pathogen that is highly resistant to antifungal drugs, and a critical threat to public health.
 Dr Shapiro’s group will quantify drug resistance in clinical isolates of C. auris and use whole-genome sequencing to identify genetic mutations associated with resistance.
 They will then develop CRISPR systems to create genetic mutants on a large scale, and use these to explore genetic mechanisms by which C. auris can tolerate antifungal drugs and cause life-threatening disease.